Find your perfect value college

-An associate’s degree (AA/AS) in the liberal arts is generally intended to prepare students planning on transferring to 4-year programs.
+An associate degree (AA/AS) in the liberal arts is generally intended to prepare students planning on transferring to 4-year programs.
 Two-year programs will consist of a core area of study, the fundamentals that students get in the first two years of a traditional university.

 (Check out: What is the Benefit of Going to a Community College?)

-Students at the graduate level are expected to be more self-motivated, driven, and committed than in undergraduate, because graduate study is usually much more demanding and challenging.
+Students at the graduate level are expected to be more self-motivated, driven, and committed than in undergraduate.
+Graduate study is usually much more demanding and challenging.
 Most master’s degree programs are 2-3 years of full-time work, though accelerated online degrees may be only one year.